 A Fate Worse than Death

 Every hoarder’s behavior translates into severe, even fatal, neglect for animals in their custody.
 Overcrowded and filthy conditions make for easy transmission of worms, fleas, mange, ear mites, upper respiratory infections, parvo, distemper, and other diseases and can lead to feces-matted coats and urine burns.
 Hoarded animals are commonly deprived of basic veterinary care, including spaying and neutering, which causes the numbers of animals to increase, and/or results in the separation of animals by sex and their confinement to small cages or bathrooms.
 Injuries—including broken limbs and wounds suffered in fights with other animals—go untreated and lead to infections.
-According to news sources, most of the 61 cats found in a Michigan woman’s truck were suffering from everything from skin parasites to respiratory problems, and the majority of them had to be euthanized.(11) A 1999 study conducted by Dr. Patronek found that animals were reportedly found dead or suffering from “obvious disease or injury” in 80 percent of hoarding cases reviewed.(12)
+A study conducted by Dr. Patronek found that animals were reportedly found dead or suffering from “obvious disease or injury” in 80 percent of hoarding cases reviewed.5

 Animals’ social needs are equally ignored by hoarders.
 Dogs, who are pack animals and crave companionship, are often kept chained or in pens for years, and they often develop anti-social behaviors and become highly fearful or aggressive.
 Cats deprived of human contact become skittish and—if allowed to reproduce—produce feral offspring.

 The behavioral problems caused by physical and psychological neglect virtually eliminate animals’ chances of being rehabilitated and adopted.
 For many, euthanasia is the most humane option.